TITLE 77: PUBLIC HEALTH

 c) Requests to establish equivalency shall be submitted to the Department with accompanying documentation.

-d) The home health or home nursing agency is responsible for assuring that the individuals who furnish home health aide services on its behalf are competent to carry out assigned tasks in the patient's place of residence.
-The competency evaluation conducted by a registered nurse in the home health or home nursing agency shall address each of the following subjects:
+e) The home health or home nursing agency is responsible for ensuring that the individuals who furnish home health aide services on its behalf are competent to carry out assigned tasks in the patient's place of residence.
+The competency evaluation conducted by an RN in the home health or home nursing agency shall address each of the following subjects:

 2) Observation, reporting, and documentation of patient status and the care or service furnished;